A Machine-Learning Framework for Efficient Ring-Polymer Instanton Rate Calculations: Introduction

 On the algorithmic side, the application of ring polymer instanton theory requires locating the instanton path in a high-dimensional quantum system, followed by evaluation of the fluctuation factor through Hessians of the potential at the ring polymer beads.
 Although instanton theory is more efficient than full-dimensional wave function methods, it remains more computationally demanding than classical transition state theory, especially when combined with on-the-fly electronic structure calculations.
 This computational cost has limited its broader application to complex molecular systems.

-Gaussian Process Regression (GPR) based methods \cite{GPR_Instanton, Laude2020, Fang2024} and neural network approaches \cite{NNinstanton} have been developed to accelerate instanton calculations.
+Gaussian Process Regression (GPR) based methods \cite{GPR_Instanton, Laude2020, Fang2024, Fang2025} and neural network approaches \cite{NNinstanton, NNInstanton2, Kaser2022} have been developed to accelerate instanton calculations.
 A chain-of-states approach called the Line Integral Nudged Elastic Band (LI-NEB) method \cite{einarsdottir2012path, LI-NEB2018}, in the same spirit as the NEB method \cite{NEB2000_1, NEB2000_2}, has been introduced for instanton path optimization.
 In our previous work \cite{LINEB+GPR}, we combined LI-NEB with GPR to locate the instanton path and achieved an order of magnitude reduction in the number of force evaluations required.
 The LI-NEB and string methods have also been implemented for zero-temperature instanton path searches and tunneling splitting calculations \cite{Cvitas2016, CvitasStringInstanton2018}.

 In this follow-up study to our previous work~\cite{LINEB+GPR}, we develop a GPR enhanced Line Integral String (LI-String) method for efficient instanton path optimization.
 The string method \cite{String1, String2} is used to minimize the abbreviated action to obtain the instanton path\cite{Cvitas2016, CvitasStringInstanton2018}.
 We further show that, when using the surrogate model generated by GPR, the cost of converging the instanton path no longer scales with the number of beads representing the path \cite{LowScalingGPR2019}.
 Hyperparameter optimization in GPR based on Cholesky decomposition is inefficient, which limits the applicability of GPR to larger systems \cite{GPR-geo-opt2020, GPR-geo-opt2021, Fang2024}.
-We demonstrate that the Blackbox Matrix Matrix Multiplication (BBMM) approach and its GPU implementation \cite{gardner2018gpytorch} can accelerate GPR model training.
-For intramolecular proton transfer reactions, the selective Hessian training strategy \cite{Fang2024} further reduces the cost of Hessian evaluations required for computing ring polymer instanton rates.
-We then apply the GPR enhanced LI-String method to compute the ground state tunneling splitting of two prototypical systems, malonaldehyde and the formic acid dimer (FAD).
+We demonstrate that an efficient training procedure, combining physical GPR prior, Hessian-free GPR training and GPU enabled Blackbox Matrix Matrix Multiplication (BBMM) approach \cite{gardner2018gpytorch} can accelerate GPR model training.
+For intramolecular proton transfer reactions, we find the selective Hessian training strategy \cite{Fang2024} further reduces the cost of Hessian evaluations required for computing ring polymer instanton rates.
+We also find that the cubic spline interpolation yields a computationally inexpensive yet highly accurate approximate to the instanton rate, which is particularly attractive for large molecular systems.